broham6/CSE-15L-Lab-Report/index.md

 1. one
 2. two
-3. three

 Horiontal rule:

 ---

-`This is supposed to be inline code` did it work?
+`This is supposed to be inline code` It works!

 ```
 #This is a code block
-testing
+Not testing anymore.
+It works
 ```